AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-container-services/02-run-container-aci.md

 ### Task 2: Verify the container is running

-You can check the containers build status with the **az container show** command.
+In this task, you will verify that your container is running by checking its provisioning status and accessing the container through its fully qualified domain name.

 1. Run the following command to check the provisioning status of the container you created.
-Replace **myResourceGroup** with the value you used earlier.

     ```bash
     az container show --resource-group ConfidentialStack-<inject key="DeploymentID" enableCopy="false"/> \